IsuriDisanayaka/eventuraClient/README.md

    ```bash
    npm install
    ```
-4. **Start the development server**:
+ 4. **Set up environment variables**:
+   Create a .env file in the root directory and add your MongoDB URI, email credentials, and other necessary environment variables:
      ```bash
+     REACT_APP_BASE_URL=your_api_uri
+     REACT_APP_GOOGLE_CLIENT_ID=your_google_client
+     ```
+5. **Start the development server**:
+   ```bash
    npm start
    ```
    Access the API locally at `http://localhost:3000`

 #### Deployment
    The application is deployed on Vercel, which automates deployments and provides a seamless integration process for React applications.
 The deployment involves pushing updates to the repository which are automatically built and deployed by Verceland and can be accessed [here](https://eventura-client.vercel.app).

 #### Contributing
    1. Fork the repository.
    2. Create a new branch (`git checkout -b feature-branch`).
    3. Commit your changes (`git commit -m 'Add some feature'`).
    4. Push to the branch (`git push origin feature-branch`).
    5. Open a pull request.

-If you'd like to contribute to this project, please follow these guidelines:

-###License
+#### License
    This project is licensed under the MIT License.